Click here to pay for registered Stock Market Game™ teams.

 How Do I Get Involved?

-There are several ways to partcipate: National sponsorship, Corporations, foundations, SIA member firms, and individuals underwrite the costs of developing and administering SMG™ throughout the US.
-Participant.
+There are several ways to partcipate.
+National sponsorship, Corporations, foundations, SIA member firms, and individuals underwrite the costs of developing and administering SMG™ throughout the US.
 Teachers, parents or students start and run SMG programs in their schools or home.
 Local Sponsorship.
 Firms, businesses, individuals, and others help the SMG™ programs in their communities by making classroom presentations, hosting office tours, sponsoring award ceremonies, or providing financial support.